 - Synthesize

-As I mentioned, once my kids started dropping their naps in our home, we began using quiet time instead of naptime.
+As I mentioned, once my kids started dropping their naps at home, we began using quiet time instead of naptime.
 It gives their racing minds and constantly moving bodies a break.
-This break is essential to having a positive, fun, and playful afternoon!

-10 reasons why quiet time good for kids
+Why quiet time is good for kids

 Quiet time for kids offers so many benefits for your child: